mell0wx/mell0wx.github.io/_projects/simple-ps-tools.md

+layout: project
+title: "🧰 Tools for Power Users: From PS2EXE GUI to Windows Triage"

 # 🧰 Tools for Power Users: From PS2EXE GUI to Windows Triage

 Welcome to the mell0wx toolbox – a growing collection of practical, efficient, and GUI-friendly tools for Windows users, sysadmins, and cybersecurity enthusiasts.
 This post highlights four of my recent creations, each solving a real-world problem with a simple and user-friendly interface.
 Whether you're packaging PowerShell scripts, investigating suspicious logs, organizing files, or inspecting your hardware – there's something here for you.